money-on-chain/stable-protocol-backend-v1/README.md

 # Money on Chain Integration - Nodejs

 Money on chain stable token operations with multi collateral (coinbase or RRC20).
+Version v0 and v1.

-* Mint / Redeem Stable Token: DoC or RDOC
+* Mint / Redeem Pegged Token: DoC or RDOC
-* Mint / Redeem RiskPro Token: BPro or RIFP
+* Mint / Redeem Collateral Token: BPro or RIFP
-* Mint / Redeem RiskProX Token: BTCx or RIFx
+* Mint / Redeem Token X: BTCx or RIFx
 * Allowance to use RIF
 * Enable / Disable Paying Commissions with MoC Token
 * Status of Main MoC Contracts